‹ All hosts Report host

 Living with a heat pump

-- Fully electric car (our only car, takes us all around Europe)
+• Fully electric car (our only car, takes us all around Europe) - the energy bill amount above excludes car charging

+It's the carbon savings that really matter, but here are our financial costs!
 During the 12 months before our gas supply was capped we used 13,431 kWh of gas (£818 at best price on 20/04/2024) after removing a few percent for our gas hob.
-Our heat pump will have used 2,920 kWh of electricity in its first 12 months.
+Our heat pump has used 2,932 kWh of electricity in the last 12 months.
 So, we are currently saving roughly £500 per year compared to our gas boiler (we would be saving £169 per year if we were on flat rate electricity (best price on 20/04/2024) instead of having solar and battery on Octopus Intelligent Go).
-But it's the carbon savings that really matter!

 Our Daikin Madoka room thermostat is usually set to 18 degrees at night and in the middle of the day, 20 for a couple of hours before we wake up, and 21 from mid-afternoon to late evening.

 The weather-dependent curve is set at 47 degrees radiator water temperature when it's -2 degrees outside and 25 degrees radiator water temperature when it's 19 degrees outside.
-Hot water tank is set to 47 degrees with a bi-weekly 60 degree legionella cycle (we make a full tank each night during the cheap tariff period).
+Hot water tank is set to 47 degrees with a fortnightly 55 degree legionella cycle (we make a full tank each night during the cheap tariff period).

 Current SCOP values: